 Firstly, would you sit behind a computer screen for an entire day?

-When we commit to attending a physical event, we have cleared our calendars, have less distractions and are ready to engage with our peers.
+When we commit to attending a physical event, we have cleared our calendars, have fewer distractions and are ready to engage with our peers.
 Compare that to how we’re all currently working now – we’re adjusting to working from home, our children or partners may also be working with us and we’re surrounded by uncertainty on so many levels.

-Secondly, many speakers may be in high demand right now and time poor – if you can work around them, then you’re winning.
+Secondly, many speakers may be in high demand right now and time-poor – if you can work around them, then you’re winning.

 We don’t have control over much right now – why not give your audience and presenters some control over content?

 Live content is great and allows for interactivity.
-So why not offer a mix of live and pre-recorded content.
+So why not offer a mix of live and pre-recorded content?
 Once the session is over, attendees will be redirected to a bunch of on-demand content that was pre-recorded days ago.

 I was planning to have breakout rooms at my conference, will this work online?

 When you’re considering a remote conference, look at your program and consider the types of formats.
-While keynotes, presentations and even panel discussions work great, break out rooms and other collaborative sessions may not.
+While keynotes, presentations and even panel discussions work great, break-out rooms and other collaborative sessions may not.